It seems that every year the humble protein shake becomes more and more accepted as an excellent supplement for fat loss and muscle building.

 Taking a whey protein shake immediately before or after a workout may not be as crucial as the supplement industry may have you believe.
 But it’s still incredibly useful.

 As with most subjects in the fitness industry, you will read a lot of polarising opinions on this subject.
 Some people will tell you that protein shakes are a waste of money, while others will say that they are crucial.

-A vegan bodybuilder would massively benefit from a vegan friendly protein powder, there is no debate there.
-Yes, they could attempt to hit their targets through diet alone, but it would be unnecessarily difficult, and would probably lead to over consumption of fat (many vegan protein sources are also high in fat or carbs).
+A vegan bodybuilder would massively benefit from a vegan-friendly protein powder, there is no debate there.
+Yes, they could attempt to hit their targets through diet alone.
+Although it would be unnecessarily difficult, and would probably lead to over-consumption of fat (many vegan protein sources are also high in fat or carbs).

 On the other hand, a 70kg sedentary guy who eats meat and dairy probably doesn’t need a whey protein or casein protein shake to gain muscle.
 At 2g of protein per kg, he would only need 140g of protein per day.

 The 140g (No Protein Shake) Diet Example